thedeltaflyer/ImpSort/README.md

 ### Random Swap Sort
 This is like Bogo Sort... but worse.

 It works by randomly picking two items in the list, then swapping them.
-It then check to see if the whole list is sorted.
+It then checks to see if the whole list is sorted.
 It is also able to pick the same item, which would result in no change to the list at all!

 ### Recompile Sort
 This is based on the old adage that states that if your code doesn't compile on the first try, it might on the next try....